Find out about the VAT liability of insurance transactions and insurance related services.

 - the amounts of the premium and also of any fee charged in addition to the premium must be identified in writing on a document

 - that document must be issued to the customer at or before the time the insurance transaction is entered into

-If these conditions aren’t met, there will continue to be no VAT chargeable on the amount collected by you and passed onto the insurer for the supply of insurance.
+If these conditions are not met, there will continue to be no VAT chargeable on the amount collected by you and passed onto the insurer for the supply of insurance.
 Any fees or commission you receive for your services of arranging the insurance, but will be liable to tax at the same rate as the goods or services themselves.

-11.3.1 Disclosure procedures for insurance sold over the phone, Internet and so on
+11.3.1 Disclosure procedures for insurance sold over the phone, internet and so on

 We realise that the disclosure provisions laid out in paragraph 11.3 may cause problems for businesses that effect transactions over the phone, or by some other means of electronic communication, whereby the customer and the salesperson are not physically together when the sale takes place.

 Obviously in these circumstances it would not be possible for a document containing the required statements to be given to the customer at or before the time the transaction is entered into.